-10.1.4 External Procedures.
 In the execution of an executable program, a procedure subprogram may not be referenced twice without the execution of a RETURN statement in that procedure having intervened.

-10.1.5 Subroutine.
-A symbolic name is in Class VI if it appears:

-(1) Immediately following the word SUBROUTINE in a SUBROUTINE statement.

-(2) Immediately following the word CALL in a CALL statement.

-10.1.6 Statement Function.
-A symbolic name is in Class III in a program unit if and only if it meets all three of the following conditions:

-(1) It is not in Class I or Class IV.

-(2) Every appearance of the name is immediately followed by a left parenthesis.
+- 10.1.5 Subroutine.
+A symbolic name is in Class VI if it appears: - (1) Immediately following the word SUBROUTINE in a SUBROUTINE statement. - (2) Immediately following the word CALL in a CALL statement. - 10.1.6 Statement Function.
+A symbolic name is in Class III in a program unit if and only if it meets all three of the following conditions: - (1) It does not appear in an EXTERNAL statement nor is it in Class I. - (2) Every appearance of the name, except in a typestatement, is immediately followed by a left parenthesis.

-(3) A function defining statement is present for that symbolic name.
+(3) A function defining statement (8.1.1) is present for that symbolic name.

 10.1.7 Intrinsic Function.
-A symbolic name is in Class IV in a program unit if and only if it meets both of the following conditions:
+A symbolic name is in Class IV in a program unit if and only if it meets all four of the following conditions:

-(1) The symbolic name appears in the name column of Table 3.

-(2) Every appearance of the symbolic name is immediately followed by an actual argument list enclosed in parentheses.
+- (1) It does not appear in an EXTERNAL statement nor is it in Class I or Class III. - (2) The symbolic name appears in the name column of the table in 8.2. - (3) The symbolic name does not appear in a typestatement of type different from the intrinsic type specified in the table. - (4) Every appearance of the symbolic name (except in a type-statement as described previously is immediately followed by an actual argument list enclosed in parentheses.